helidon-io/helidon/docs/modules/websocket.md

 This code snippet registers `MessageBoardEndpoint` at `/websocket/board` and associates.

+## Buffered Message Size

+When Helidon combines WebSocket fragments before delivering a whole message to an endpoint, the server and client each use a default buffering threshold of 1 MiB.
+Configure the server limit with `server.protocols.websocket.max-buffered-message-size`, and the client limit with `protocol-config.max-buffered-message-size` in `WsClient` configuration.
+If a combined message exceeds the applicable limit, that side closes the connection with WebSocket close code `1009`.

+The server limit is independent of `max-frame-length`, which applies to each individual frame.
+Binary messages are measured exactly in bytes.
+Text message size is approximated using the number of UTF-16 code units in each decoded string fragment and may be smaller than the UTF-8 payload size.
+Listener methods that accept the trailing `boolean` fragment indicator, `Reader`, or `InputStream` consume fragments without whole-message buffering and are not limited by `max-buffered-message-size`.

 ## Security

 When a WebSocket upgrade request includes an `Origin` header, Helidon validates